Brigitte Bardot, 1960s sultry sex symbol turned militant animal rights activist dies at 91

 Such was her widespread appeal that in 1969 her features were chosen to be the model for “Marianne,” the national emblem of France and the official Gallic seal.
 Bardot’s face appeared on statues, postage stamps and even on coins.

+‘’We are mourning a legend,’’ French President Emmanuel Macron wrote Sunday on X.

 Bardot’s second career as an animal rights activist was equally sensational.
-She traveled to the Arctic to blow the whistle on the slaughter of baby seals; she condemned the use of animals in laboratory experiments; and she opposed sending monkeys into space.
+She traveled to the Arctic to blow the whistle on the slaughter of baby seals; she condemned the use of animals in laboratory experiments; and she opposed Muslim slaughter rituals.

 “Man is an insatiable predator,” Bardot told The Associated Press on her 73rd birthday, in 2007.
 “I don’t care about my past glory.
 That means nothing in the face of an animal that suffers, since it has no power, no words to defend itself.”

-Her activism earned her compatriots’ respect and, in 1985, she was awarded the Legion of Honor, the nation’s highest honor.
+Her activism earned her compatriots’ respect and, in 1985, she was awarded the Legion of Honor, the nation’s highest recognition.

 A turn to the far right

-Later, however, she fell from public grace as her animal protection diatribes took on a decidedly extremist tone and her far-right political views sounded racist as she frequently decried the influx of immigrants into France, especially Muslims.
+Later, however, she fell from public grace as her animal protection diatribes took on a decidedly extremist tone.
+She frequently decried the influx of immigrants into France, especially Muslims.

-She was convicted five times in French courts of inciting racial hatred.
-Notably, she criticized the Muslim practice of slaughtering sheep during annual religious holidays like Eid al-Adha.
+She was convicted and fined five times in French courts of inciting racial hatred, in incidents inspired by her opposition to the Muslim practice of slaughtering sheep during annual religious holidays.

-Bardot’s 1992 marriage to fourth husband Bernard d’Ormale, a onetime adviser to former National Front leader Jean-Marie Le Pen, contributed to her political shift.
-She described the outspoken nationalist as a “lovely, intelligent man.”
+Bardot’s 1992 marriage to fourth husband Bernard d’Ormale, a onetime adviser to National Front leader Jean-Marie Le Pen, contributed to her political shift.
+She described Le Pen, an outspoken nationalist with multiple racism convictions of his own, as a “lovely, intelligent man.”

-In 2012, she caused controversy again when she wrote a letter in support of Marine Le Pen, the current leader of the party — now renamed National Rally — in her failed bid for the French presidency.
+In 2012, she wrote a letter in support of the presidential bid of Marine Le Pen, who now leads her father’s renamed National Rally party.
+Le Pen paid homage Sunday to an “exceptional woman” who was “incredibly French.”

 In 2018, at the height of the #MeToo movement, Bardot said in an interview that most actors protesting sexual harassment in the film industry were “hypocritical” and “ridiculous” because many played “the teases” with producers to land parts.